Blue Dream Meaning

 Blue dreams have a different quality of quiet to them — not the quiet of something absent, but the quiet of something vast.
 There is room in a blue dream; the walls have receded, the ceiling has lifted, and whatever anxiety brought you into sleep has been set at a curious distance.
 Whether you were standing under a blue sky, in blue water, or in a space suffused with that particular cool light, the dream was asking something about depth, about space, about what is possible when you stop pressing so hard against everything.

-Blue as the Color of the Divine in Hindu Tradition
+Hindu / Vedic Interpretation: Blue as the Color of the Infinite and the Divine

 Recommended Reading